sebinsua/html5-app/README.md

 TODO
 ----

-* [x] Can I load the profile using the user Id?
-* [x] Fix so that we slide to the notifications view.

-* [ ] Store the session/userId for phonegap/ionic/angular, perhaps inside localstorage?

 * [ ] The device should store my address book against my account.
 * [ ] Can I store the profile photo somewhere?